Skip to main content

 The Uniform Probate Code is a model law that provides consistent rules for wills and estates across states.
 About half of US states have adopted the UPC or portions of it.
 UPC states recognize wills that were valid where executed, under the law of the testator's domicile, or under their place of abode.

-While your documents may still be valid, it's generally a good idea to review them after moving.
-Consider updating your documents if: your new state has different witness or notary requirements, you have real property in multiple states, your new state has different tax rules, or your chosen agents are now far away.
-Visit our free legal document builders to create updated state-specific documents.
+Existing documents often remain valid after a move, though review is common practice.
+Updates are typical when: the new state has different witness or notary requirements, real property exists in multiple states, the new state has different tax rules, or chosen agents now live far away.
+Our free legal document builders create updated state-specific documents.

 Is this your situation?